Nick Smith Jr.: Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Arkansas 2022 Basketball Commitments".
+Rivals.
+Retrieved May 13, 2022.; "2022 Arkansas Razorbacks Recruiting Class".
+ESPN.
+Retrieved May 13, 2022.; "2022 Team Ranking".
+Rivals.
+Retrieved May 13, 2022.;

 College career

 Smith was projected to be a starting guard for the Arkansas Razorbacks for the 2022–23 season, though a persistent knee injury kept him sidelined for the majority of the season.
 Smith appeared in seventeen games, averaging 12.5 points per contest.
 He returned late in the season, helping Arkansas advance to the Sweet 16 in the 2023 NCAA Division I men's basketball tournament.
-Arkansas defeated Illinois in the first round 73-63, and upset #1 seed Kansas in the second round, 72-71.
-Smith and the Hogs lost to eventual national champion Connecticut in the Sweet 16, 88-65.
-Arkansas finished the season 22-14.
+Arkansas defeated Illinois in the first round 73-63, and upset #1 seed Kansas in the second round, 72–71.
+Smith and the Hogs lost to eventual national champion Connecticut in the Sweet 16, 88–65.
+Arkansas finished the season 22–14.

 Professional career

-Charlotte Hornets
+Charlotte Hornets (2023–2025)

 Smith was selected with the 27th pick of the 2023 NBA draft by the Charlotte Hornets and on July 2, he signed with the team.
+Smith made franchise history with the Hornets during his rookie season by finishing the year with a scorching 43.2% three-point shooting percentage, which placed him among the most efficient rookie shooters in franchise history.
+He became only the second NBA rookie ever—at age 19 or younger—to hit this efficiency threshold, joining Jayson Tatum (who shot 43.4% in 2017–18).
+Among all rookies in NBA History, his campaign remains near the top for high-volume, first-year marksmen.
+This exceptional mark led all rookies in 3-point percentage for the 2023–2024 season.
 Throughout his rookie and sophomore seasons, he was assigned several times to the Greensboro Swarm.

 Smith made 60 appearances (27 starts) for the Hornets during the 2024–25 NBA season, averaging 9.9 points, 2.1 rebounds, and 2.4 assists.
 Smith was waived by the Hornets on September 25, 2025.

-Los Angeles Lakers
+Los Angeles Lakers (2025–2026)

 On September 29, 2025, Smith signed a two-way contract with the Los Angeles Lakers.
+Smith made franchise history by becoming the youngest player in Lakers history to score 25 or more points without attempting a single free throw.
+He achieved this during a standout performance against the Portland Trail Blazers.
+He also became the 6th player in Lakers franchise to record 25+ points, 5+ assists, and 5+ 3PM off the bench in a regular season game.
+On April 12, 2026, Smith's contract was converted to a two-year, standard contract.

+Real Madrid (2026–present)

+On September 16, 2026, Smith agreed to a one-year deal with Real Madrid of the Spanish Liga ACB and the EuroLeague.